 While nicotine is one part of the health problem, the smoke and other additives from cigarettes may pose the greatest threat.
-The best way to quit for many is cold turkey – have one last puff and be done.
+The best way to quit smoking cigarettes for many people is to quit cold turkey altogether – have one last puff and be done.

-What are the Side Effects of Quitting Smoking?
+What Are the Positive Side Effects on the Quitting Smoking Timeline?

 To see this Quit Smoking Timeline in a larger format, visit Daily Infographic.